Classical Numismatics Discussion - Members' Coin Gallery

 Justinian I was the Eastern Roman emperor from 527 to 565.
 His reign is marked by his ambitious attempt at the restoration of the Roman Empire achieved by the recovery of many of the lost territories of the Western Empire.
 Justinian's general, Belisarius, swiftly conquered the Vandal Kingdom in North Africa and then, with the aid of Narses and other generals, he conquered the Ostrogothic kingdom and restored Dalmatia, Sicily, Italy, and Rome itself to the empire.
 The praetorian prefect Liberius recovered the south of the Iberian peninsula and created the Roman province of Spania, re-establishing Roman control over the western Mediterranean.

-Justinian I left many legacies, among them the reform of Roman Law which had a strong influence on the development of laws throughout Europe.
-The reason why Scottish and English laws are different today is because, in the medieval period, Scottish Law was more closely modeled on the Codes of Justinian.
+Justinian I left many legacies, among them the reform of Roman Law which had a strong influence on the development of laws throughout Europe, which is the reason why Scottish and English laws are different today because, in the medieval period, Scottish Law was more closely modeled on the Codes of Justinian.
+Justinian I died on 14th of November 565 and his body lay resting in peace until 1204 when Latin crusaders took the city and desecrated his tomb.

 This gallery only contains coins struck during the lengthy reign of Justinian I so I have arranged them in order of denomination rather than the chronological arrangement that I have used for the coins in all my other galleries.